-- It is estimated that more than 22,000 women will be newly diagnosed with ovarian cancer each year.
+- It is estimated that more than 22,000 people will be newly diagnosed with ovarian cancer each year.

-- It is estimated that more than 14,000 women will die from ovarian cancer each year.
+- It is estimated that more than 14,000 people will die from ovarian cancer each year.

 - Ovarian cancer ranks fifth in cancer deaths among women, accounting for more deaths than any other gynecologic cancer.

-- About 200,000 women in the U.S. are currently living with ovarian cancer.
+- About 200,000 people in the U.S. are currently living with ovarian cancer.

 - A women’s risk of getting ovarian cancer during her lifetime is about 1 in 78.

 In addition to always tagging @ocrahope and use #TealAction in your social media posts, feel free to share these links directly on your social media channels.

 Below you will find sample posts for Facebook and Twitter.
 Facebook posts are allowed to be as long as you want, although we recommend keeping them concise.
 Twitter posts are limited to 280 characters.
 Of note, it is common practice to post more frequently on Twitter than on Facebook.
 To make your post stand out, we recommend always including a photo.

 - Today is @ocrahope Virtual Advocacy Day!
 I'm taking #TealAction and meeting with @XcongressMember to tell my story, and talk about why ovarian cancer research funding is crucial.
 Thanks, OCRA.
 OCRAHOPE.org.